iip-ecosphere/platform/platform/reusableIntelligentServices/kiServices.rapidminer.rtsa/README.md

 For test packaging in the platform/application instantiation, the build process of this package creates two fake ZIP files in `target/fake`, one for RTSA and one for a deployment.
 The fake RTSA contains the respective class from testing, the deployment zip is intentionally more or less empty.

-Manual building may require `mvn package -DskipTests -Djacoco.skip=true`.
+Manual building may require `mvn package -DskipTests -Djacoco.skip=true`